Kanawha County assistance programs.

 Mountain Mission (304.344.3407) also offers funds to people who are facing a crisis situation.
 Apply for emergency assistance, including funds to pay back rent, utilities, food, clothing, and free prescription medication for struggling individuals and families who live in North Charleston, Tyler Mountain, and those who live anywhere from Sissonville Road to the Jackson County line.

 Nitro-St. Albans Care and Share also administers assistance programs for those who live in the Nitro and St. Albans areas.
 304.755.2280

-The Charleston West Virginia Salvation Army offers money to pay rent, utilities, mortgage assistance, free clothing, footwear, incidental household items, food assistance, and transportation help in specific cases, furniture as available, various types of sundry requests, and more.
+The Charleston West Virginia Salvation Armyoffers money to pay rent, utilities, mortgage assistance, free clothing, footwear, incidental household items, as well as food assistance.
+There may also be transportation help in specific cases, furniture as available, various types of sundry requests, and more.
 304.343.4548

 Apply for help at South Charleston Community Civic Council.
 They administer emergency assistance programs for individuals and families in South Charleston, Alum Creek, Tornado, and parts of St. Albans and Charleston.
 They can also refer people to other government programs or charities.